aspnetcorehero/Boilerplate/README.md

 It would be great if a few of you could contribute to this project.
 Here are the points I would love to have some help with.

 - Someone to fix typos on this Readme, or prepare a better one.
-- Someone to add Localizers throghout the MVC Project.
+- Someone to add Localizers throughout the MVC Project.
-- Someone to add Arabic Transalations throught the MVC Project.
+- Someone to add Arabic Transalations throughout the MVC Project.
 You can find the Dictionary under the Resources Folder in the Web Project.
 - Someone to ensure the code quality.

 Let's make this the best .NET 5 Clean Architecture Template.